andrew/ultimate-awesome/README.md

 - [awesome-gpt-store](https://github.com/chaozh/awesome-gpt-store) - A place to find all Custom Stores and OpenAI store for ChatGPT and related apps.
 - [awesome-Radiology-Report-Generation](https://github.com/Clearloveyuan/awesome-Radiology-Report-Generation) - Paper List about Radiology Report Generation and also some medical image captioning.
 - [awesome-trianglenc](https://github.com/codeadict/awesome-trianglenc) - Awesome List for the Triangle region in North Carolina.
 Compiles a list of awesome resources for the tech community in the area.
+- [awesome-connect](https://github.com/connectrpc/awesome-connect) - A curated list of projects and resources in the Connect ecosystem.
 - [awesome-resources](https://github.com/corralm/awesome-resources) - 🤓 My curated lists of awesome data science books and resources.
-- [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
-With repository stars⭐ and forks🍴.
 - [awesome-ui-libraries](https://github.com/dalisoft/awesome-ui-libraries) - List of curated UI libraries, templates and inspirations.
 - [awesome-porto-alegre](https://github.com/dclucas/awesome-porto-alegre) - Awesome stuff to do in Porto Alegre, RS, Brazil.
 - [awesome-indie-game-development](https://github.com/edddieee/awesome-indie-game-development) - A curated list of awesome things related to free game development.